 If you are having a medical emergency, call 9-1-1.
-For accurate wait time, call the hospital.
+Refresh your screen to get the latest wait time.
+For the most accurate wait time, call the hospital.

 Friday, July 10, 2020